 This butterfly card is by reader Becky Salewski — I love her paper choices!

-Here is another reader’s card — this one a traditional Monarch butterfly — made by Bonita Clark:
+Here is another reader’s card — this one is a traditional Monarch butterfly — made by Bonita Clark:

-Looks this pretty lavendar butterfly by Misty Morgan!
+Look at this pretty lavender butterfly by Misty Morgan!

 And I love this butterfly card with translucent wings by Monique van Corstanje:

 As always, let me know if you have any questions by posting over in our awesome Cricut Crafters Facebook group.
 And if you make a butterfly card, please let me know or tag it with #jennifermaker — I will include a photo of it here on my blog with your permission!

 P.S.
 Here is the form to fill out to get the password to the library with the SVG/DXF files for this project: